Forthcoming translation of Djaimilia Pereira de Almeida’s Esse Cabelo. Tin House Books, Winter 2020. Translated by Eric M. B. Becker.

 Three poems by Brazilian poet Armando Freitas Filho, co-translated with Flávia Rocha as part of the Words without Borders—Revista Pessoa partnership.

 Her Mother’s Mother’s Mother and Her Daughter, Maria José Silveira.
 Novel forthcoming from Open Letter Books in December 2017.
-Tr.
-Eric M. B. Becker.
+Translated by Eric M. B. Becker.

-“Three Fires,” Djaimilia Pereira de Almeida, tr.
-Eric M. B. Becker.
+“Three Fires,” Djaimilia Pereira de Almeida.
+Translated by Eric M. B. Becker.
 A short crônica by Angolan-born Portuguese writer Djaimilia Pereira de Almeida, author of Esse Cabelo (rights available for English publication; sample translation of novel and additional short stories available).
 May 4, 2017.
 (Says 2017 Man Booker International Prize-winner José Eduardo Agualusa: “The newest star of Portuguese-language literature is named Djaimilia Pereira de Almeida—and she’s Angolan.”)

 Passages: Contemporary Brazilian Women Writers.
 Co-edited, with Mirna Queiroz, collection of ten women writers from Brazil.
 June 2016.

-“The Old Man, the Mist, and a List of Dreams,” Carol Rodrigues for Words without Borders, tr.
-Eric M. B. Becker.
-May 3, 2016.
+“The Old Man, the Mist, and a List of Dreams,” Carol Rodrigues for Words without Borders, May 3, 2016.
+Translated by Eric M. B. Becker.

-“The Gentle Assassin,” Mia Couto for The New York Times Magazine, tr.
-Eric M. B. Becker.
-April 3, 2016.
+“The Gentle Assassin,” Mia Couto for The New York Times Magazine, April 3, 2016.
+Translated by Eric M. B. Becker.

 “Paulo Scott on Graciliano Ramos.” tr.
 Eric M. B. Becker.
 Asymptote.
 October 2014.